 I have photographed over 500 weddings throughout New Jersey (and surrounding areas) so join me on a little journey back through some of them.
-On the following pages (new pages added every so often) I will post photos and give a little insight into the story behind them.
+On the following pages (new pages added every so often) I will post photos and give a little insight and commentary into the story behind the photo.
 I hope you enjoy it!
-(To navigate the site if on a Cell, use the ‘Navigate’ button above to access other parts of the site).

 The above photo was taken in the early 2000’s at a time when wedding photographers shot less images per wedding and weren’t generally shooting from many particularly creative angles.
 It was more of a get the “basic important shots done” and move on.
 There was a time when 200 photos taken at an entire wedding was about the norm.
 Now the norm is easily in the 4 digits.
 But I liked to explore different angles and perspectives right from the start.
 Just “doing the basic shots” wasn’t enough.
 Maybe that’s why back then and for a few years following many couples would always point out this image as one of the reasons they wanted to book me for their wedding.
 It just seemed different at the time.
 In this shot the couple was outside the church during the receiving line and I decided to go up the cramped steps of the church and see if I could get a shot from up there and thats when I found this window.

 Kids love hiding from the camera when they see me pointing it in their direction.
 It’s like a game of hide and seek.
 In this shot the bride was getting ready and the flower girl engaged me in a game of hide and seek.
 She was hiding behind a chair when she decided to see if I was still playing along.
 When she came up to take a peek I took the photo!